judeleonard/Judeleonard/README.md

 My name is Jude Ndu, I go by the online name Judeleonard.
 I'm a graduate of Physics and Python certified.
 I have experience in data analysis, machine learning, deep learning with a focus in natural language processing.
 I interned at Hamoye HQ, where I worked on machine learning and real time decision projects.
 I'm also open to an entry level role as a Data Scientist or any DS-internship position(onsite/remote) to help grow my career even further.
-I love contributing to open source community .
+I love contributing to open source project.
 Python is my favorite language.

 ### Github stats
 ![JudeLeonard's GitHub stats](https://github-readme-stats.vercel.app/api?username=judeleonard&show_icons=true&theme=algolia)